A simple and straightforward guide to buying and trading PotCoin (POT) in the US.

 How to sell PotCoin

-If you want to sell your POT on a crypto exchange, the process for doing so is very similar to the buying process explained in step 3.
+If you want to sell your POT on a crypto exchange, the process for doing so is very similar to the buying process explained in options 1 and 2.
 However, keep in mind that not all currency pairings will be available on any given exchange, so it may not necessarily be possible to exchange POT for your desired currency right away.

 Which wallets can I use to hold PotCoin?

-You can store your PotCoin tokens in the official PotCoin online wallet, which is available for download on the PotCoin site.
+You can store your PotCoin tokens at Potwallet.com, which is available for download on the PotCoin site and can also be used to trade P2P.
 Desktop wallets for Windows, Mac and Linux are available, and you can also find an Android and iPhone (pending App Store approval) online wallet.

 How PotCoin works